stitchdata/docs/_troubleshooting/data-discrepancies/data-discrepancy-troubleshooting-guide.md

                 <img src="{{ site.baseurl }}/images/replication/sync-historical-data.png" alt="Sync Historical Data section.">

-                <p>When querying in your data warehouse, check that the timeframe you're querying for matches up with the integration's start date.
+                <p>When querying in your destination, check that the timeframe you're querying for matches up with the integration's start date.
 If you find that the integration's start date was set incorrectly, <a href="{{ link.replication.saas-historical | prepend: site.baseurl }}">you can reset it to queue a full re-sync</a>.</p>
             </div>
         </div>
     </div>